Serena Williams spotlights her apprentices for Nike

 US – In her inaugural partnership with sportswear giant Nike, the tennis player is championing the diverse design apprentices who worked on the collection.
-Launched by Nike’s Serena Williams Design Crew (SWDC), the collection is the result of 18 months of work from a team of ten creatives from underrepresented backgrounds.
+Launched by Nike’s Serena Williams Design Crew (SWDC), the collection is the result of 18 months of work from a team of 10 creatives from under-represented backgrounds.
 The designs include apparel, footwear and accessories,integrating colours that complement diverse skin tones along with experimental proportions that represent the flow of playing tennis.

 It’s no longer enough to rely on influencer endorsement.
-In an age of celebrity creative directors, find ways to spotlight the real talent who work behind-the-scenes
+In an age of celebrity creative directors, find ways to spotlight the real talent who work behind the scenes

 This craft beer promotes Black arts and culture

 No Save Point IPA by Run The Jewels in collaboration with Moon Dog, US

 Never Look Back craft beer by Run The Jewels in collaboration with St Petersburg’s Green Bench Brewing Co, US

 US – Responding to the lack of people of colour in the craft beer industry, hip-hop duo Run the Jewels'latestbrewery collaborations amplify Black arts and culture.